 Resources

-Hadith and Dua
+Quran, Hadith & Dua

 “No fatigue, nor illness, nor pain, nor grief—not even the mental burden that weighs on a believer’s heart—afflicts them, except that Allah wipes away some of their sins because of it.”